chrisys/train-departure-display/README.md

 ## Credits

-A big thanks to [Chris Hutchinson](https://github.com/chrishutchinson/) who originally started this project and inspired me to develop it further.
-[Blake](https://github.com/ghostseven) made some further improvements and this project was forked from [there](https://github.com/ghostseven/UK-Train-Departure-Display).
+A big thanks to [Chris Hutchinson](https://github.com/chrishutchinson/) who originally started this project.
+[Blake](https://github.com/ghostseven/UK-Train-Departure-Display) and then [chrisys](https://github.com/balena-io-playground/UK-Train-Departure-Display) made further improvements.
+This version is a fork designed for the OpenLDBWS API rather than Transport API.

 The fonts used were painstakingly put together by `DanielHartUK` and can be found on GitHub at https://github.com/DanielHartUK/Dot-Matrix-Typeface - A huge thanks for making that resource available!